 EventTracker monitors all the oracle database events and can be categorized as below.

 Once the Oracle database is configured to deliver events to EventTracker Manager; alerts, dashboards, and reports are configured into EventTracker.

 The configuration details are consistent with EventTracker version 9.x and later, and Oracle database v12c and later.

-For more information please refer the Oracle Integration guide
+For more information please refer to the Oracle Integration guide

-To configure Oracle to send logs to EventTracker, refer the How to Guide.
+To configure Oracle to send logs to EventTracker, refer to the How-to Guide.